AnormCypher/AnormCypher/readme.md

 which I found to be pleasant to use with SQL.
 More info about Anorm can be found here: http://www.playframework.org/documentation/2.0.4/ScalaAnorm

-Integration tests currently run against neo4j-community-1.9.M04
+Integration tests currently run against neo4j-community-1.9.M05

 [![Build Status](https://travis-ci.org/AnormCypher/AnormCypher.png)](https://travis-ci.org/AnormCypher/AnormCypher)

+As of version 0.4, AnormCypher uses play-json and Scala 2.10. (thanks Julien for the PR!)
+I will push my refactoring ideas and Future support to 0.5.

+If you want to use scala 2.9, you need to use version 0.3.x (latest is 0.3.1).

 ## SBT Console Demo